meowthowl/merge-sort-files/README.md

   ```
 2. Executable file has to be in the same folder as input and output files.

+3. To start the application use the following instructions below.

-## Run [p
+## Run parameters

 The program parameters are set at startup through command line arguments, in order:
-  9.1 sorting mode (-a or -d), optional, by default sort in ascending order;
+  1. sorting mode (-a or -d), optional (by default sort in ascending order);
-  9.2. data type (-s or -i), mandatory;
+  2. data type (-s or -i), mandatory;
-  9.3. output file name, mandatory;
+  3. output file name, mandatory;
-  9.4. other parameters - names of input files, at least one.
+  4. other parameters - names of input files, at least one.

 ## Run

   ```
-  MergeSort.exe -i -a out.txt in.txt (для целых чисел по возрастанию) MergeSort.exe -s out.txt in1.txt in2.txt in3.txt (для строк по возрастанию)
+  MergeSort.exe -i -a out.txt in.txt (for integers in ascending order) MergeSort.exe -s out.txt in1.txt in2.txt in3.txt (for strings in ascending order)
-  MergeSort.exe -d -s out.txt in1.txt in2.txt (для строк по убыванию)
+  MergeSort.exe -d -s out.txt in1.txt in2.txt (for strings in descending order)
   ```

 ## Contacts
 **Developers:**
 **meowthowl**
 - **email**: grigoryev.maxim170532@mail.ru